AntonioConsiglio/Astart_python/README.md

 ![](https://github.com/AntonioConsiglio/Astart_python/blob/heap_optim/gif/Agif.gif)

-What is possible to do with that:
+What is possible to do with this:

-- Generate a visual map with random obstacle (The probability that a block is an obstacle is 15% default)
+- Generate a visual map with random obstacles (The default probability that a block is an obstacle is 15%).
-- It is possible to change a block from walkable to obstacle and viceversa with the left mouse click on the block in the map
+- Change a block from walkable to an obstacle and vice versa with a left mouse click on the block in the map.
-- With the right click is it possible to select the start block and the target block, Once the two are settet click "FIND" to make the algorithm start the best path search.
-Is it possible to see step-by-step search changing the sleep parameter in config file.
+- Use a right click to select the start block and the target block.
+Once the two are set, click "FIND" to start the algorithm for the best path search.
+It's possible to observe the step-by-step search by adjusting the sleep parameter in the "config.py" file.
-- After the search, you can cleen the map using the "CLEAR" button, and make another test.
+- After the search, you can clear the map using the "CLEAR" button and conduct another test.